Elephant calf, protected by the massive umbrella of the mother elephant, Kruger National Park

 Mating pair of lions

 We are arranging the best photo experience possible - with a true adventure atmosphere with fellow photographers.
 Your two hosts are known for their professionalism, organization and hospitality - and for making things fun.
-Couple that with a value price which includes all lodging and meals while in camp and at a significant discount versus other photo safaris in the area - and we feel we've got a winning combination for photographers of all ages and all skill levels.
+Couple that with a value price that includes all lodging and meals while in camp and at a significant discount versus other photo safaris in the area - and we feel we've got a winning combination for photographers of all ages and all skill levels.

 Impala and Rhino at the waterhole